CNP-CIIMAR/bioinformatics-utilities/README.md

       - usando uma nova URL base para o repositório MIBIG.

 ## License

-This project is licensed under the MIT License.
-Leandro de Mattos Pereira built all the codes.
+All codes in this project is licensed under the MIT License.
+Leandro de Mattos Pereira built all the codes. contact: mattoslmp@gmail.com

 ## License